Published on May 12th, 2018 | by James Klonowski0

 After Shane turned the corner for the trainer’s room, he was met by his wife, Marissa.
 “Her eyes were just bawling.
 She had no idea because I didn’t tell her anything.
 That’s when I got huge heat.
 I said, ‘Look, this is going to be rough,’ but she had no idea it was going to be like that.
 She had no idea if I was going to be okay, she had no insight into the business, she had no communication, so she came back and just saw me gushing and everything…”

 This is quite reminiscent of how Mick Foley’s wife Collette responded after the brutal June 28, 1998 Hell in a Cell match he had with Undertaker.
 After the match, Mick Foley had a long heart-to-heart with his tearful wife on the phone.
-This conversation almost led Foley to retiring from pro wrestling altogether, something he eventually did on a full-time basis in 2000.
+This conversation almost led Foley to retire from pro wrestling altogether, something he eventually did on a full-time basis in 2000.

 Call it “fake,” call it whatever you want.
 Professional wrestlers have an almost unfathomable commitment to the craft they spent years of their life training for.